-The main entrance of the Arboretum is through the turn circle located beside the T Building student residence, directly across from the exit of Parking Lot One.
+Arboretum Boulevard surrounds the campus in a U-shape.
+The Humber Arboretum's main entrance is right at the bottom of the "U".
+Look for the trees and the turn circle located beside the T Building student residence, directly across from the exit of Parking Lot One.

-If you are coming from inside the main campus buildings, follow the signs into Building L then exit into Parking Lot One and look for the trees to your right.
+If you are coming from inside the main campus buildings, follow the signs into L Building then exit into Parking Lot One.

-There are also entrances to other areas of the Arboretum from other spots on campus:
+There are also entrances to other areas of the Arboretum:

 The Humber Arboretum's administrative offices are in LX 101 (but please proceed to the Centre for Urban Ecology on the Arboretum grounds for any queries, registrations, or payments).